13 Places to Visit in Nairobi + First Visit Tips!

 Just remember it gets dark around 6pm here most of the year, so eat early or enjoy a sundowner cocktail.

-If you are still working on your safari options, do check out our 3 Day Masai Mara Itinerary from Nairobi for more inside tips and ideas.
+If you are still working on your safari options, check out our 3 Day Masai Mara Itinerary from Nairobi for more inside tips and ideas.
+We stayed at a eco Masai Mara camp and highly recommend it to you: Read our review of Karen Blixen Camp to get all our inside scoop.

-We feel combining a couple of days in the city with safari adventures is the ultimate way to discover Kenya on a first visit.
+We feel that from our experience combining a couple of days in the city with your safari adventures is the ultimate way to discover the most of Kenya.